What is an Oblate?

 Becoming an Oblate

-Our process for becoming an oblate has been revised because of the COVID-19 pandemic.
-We are still working on details.
-If you are interested in joining, contact the Abbey Oblate Director at firstname.lastname@example.org, or by calling 970-472-0612.
+If you are interested in learning more about our oblate program, contact the Abbey Oblate Director at email@example.com, or by calling 970-472-0612.

 You will be invited to attend meetings at one of our regional oblate groups to get acquainted.